 Approximately 1 in 6 Australians experiencing some form of hearing loss.1

-Hearing impairment is caused by many different factors, the most common cause of hearing loss is often develops with age or expose to excessively loud noise.
+Hearing impairment is caused by many different factors, the most common cause of hearing loss often develops with age or exposure to excessively loud noise.
 Hearing loss progresses over time and it is best to recognise the signs early.

 Quality of life can be significantly compromised for people with hearing loss and their families.
 The extent of the hearing loss varies too, from a mild to a severe hearing loss where loud safety signals may not be heard.
 More commonly it is manifested as a difficulty with word understanding, particularly in the presence of background noise.

 Signs of hearing loss

 In contradiction to many people’s understanding, hearing loss is rarely similar to the effect of turning down the volume on a stereo.
 It usually affects different frequencies of sound by varying amounts.
 This can lead to conversations being difficult to follow, particularly in noisy environments where competing background noise’ scrambles speech and conversations are the single biggest reason that people seek our help.